"Slipstream"

 POC Test

-The remaining rounds were de-molded and the billets were distributed to my OIC (who funded the endeavor), another to the CNC operator (who machined both the billets and Negative 50 cal molds), and last was to the gunsmith (who made the bench test and physically had to set up the 2400m test range)-circa 2002. :)
+The remaining rounds were de-molded and the “Slipstream” billets were distributed to my OIC (who funded the endeavor), another to the CNC operator (who machined both the billets and Negative 50 Cal half mold), and last was to the gunsmith (who made the custom bench test and physically had to set up the 2400m test range)-circa 2002. :)

-Years later, I decided to file for a US patient, since "slipstream" was my POC, billet design, and proprietary chemical compound concoction-(propellant).
+Years later (2007), I decided to file for a US patient, since “Slipstream” was my POC, billet design, and proprietary chemical compound concoction-(propellant).

 So like many of my R&D endeavors,